 - Decision allocation

 Many books attack the rational case for change, but often miss the crucial element to understand change: plans are rational people are emotional.
 Emotional case trumps rational case.
-As a practitioner and believer in their approach, I went to further evaluate the book on reality:
+As a practitioner and believer in their approach, I went to further evaluate the leading successful change on reality:

 - The implementation approach and